OnyxQueen0128/SheCodes-Basics-Final-Project-Penguins/README.md

-# SheCodes Basics Final Project: Penguins🐧!
+# SheCodes Basics Final Project: Penguins 🐧!

-Hey stranger!
+Hey stranger 👋🏾!

 Thanks for checking out my very first ever project.

 This was the final project I submited at the end of my first coding bootcamp.
-The focus was very much more on getting comfy with baby steps in coding and developping some must have habits.
+The focus was all about getting comfy with the basics coding and developping some must have habits.

 ~ I simply chose penguins because at the time I was living in England and it was FREEZING!
-They felt like my spirit animals at the time ~
+They felt like my spirit animals at the time 🥲 ~

 Well...
-Stay frosty❄️!
+Stay frosty ❄️!